 How caregivers can effectively support older adults with dementia through good communication strategies.

-These careful efforts will create a safe atmosphere, reduce fear and anxiety, and support a sense of self-respect.
+As the disease progresses, it becomes harder for them to access long-term memory.
+Elaborating on a subject by phrasing things in different ways may open a different pathway for them to access ideas, knowledge, and memories.
+Also, smells and sensory input can help recall memories.
+These careful efforts can create a safe atmosphere, reduce fear and anxiety, and support a sense of self-respect.
 The most important outcome will be an improved quality of life for the person challenged by the difficulties of living with dementia.

 If you are a caregiver for someone with dementia, you might benefit from attending the Powerful Tools for Caregivers workshop through Michigan State University Extension.
 The workshop is designed to help those caring for adults with chronic conditions deal with stress, communicate effectively, and develop their own self-care plan.
 You can learn more about the program and sign up to be notified of the next workshop by going to the Powerful Tools for Caregivers website.